Canon G1 X Mark III versus Canon 80D

 The Canon PowerShot G1 X Mark III and the Canon EOS 80D are two enthusiast cameras that were officially introduced, respectively, in October 2017 and February 2016.
 The G1X Mark III is a fixed lens compact, while the 80D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon 80D is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Canon 80D.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (63 percent) than the Canon G1 X Mark III.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (148 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the 80D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the 80D and their specifications in the Canon EF Lens Catalog.